Berserkir-Wolf/Setup_Scripts/README.md

   - [ ] Set up functions to activate if relevant parameter not blank
     - [ ] if tenant specified do rename
     - [ ] if folders specified do create
-    - [ ] if exchangerules is not false do rules
+    - [ ] if ExchangeRules is not false do rules
-    - [ ] if additionalalias is true add additional mail addresses
+    - [ ] if AddAlias is true add additional mail addresses
-      - [ ] If $add alias, get all mailboxes and add additional mailalias of "smtp:name@$additionalalias" for each.
+      - [ ] If $AddAlias, get all mailboxes and add additional mailalias of "smtp:name@$AdditionalAlias" for each.

 ## Match-AzureAD